Pittsburgh P4 Performance Measures

 Pittsburgh’s p4 Initiative is based on a central unifying framework: People, Planet, Place and Performance.
 It was launched in 2015 as a collaborative initiative between the Heinz Endowments and the City of Pittsburgh’s Mayor William Peduto.
 The p4 Performance Measures project is one of several projects launched to advance the p4 vision for Pittsburgh.
 The Performance Measures project was funded by the Heinz Endowments and undertaken at the request of Mayor Peduto, to develop a set of sustainability measures that would inform the City’s support of real estate projects in the City.

 ReMAKE served as the project manager to design and implement a process for the development of the Measures that included engagement of over 120 stakeholders including the facilitation of a 19-member advisory group.
 Community stakeholders, technical experts and the advisory group identified 12 priority areas that each Measure is based on and from which metrics were developed.
 Following launch of the Measures in 2016, ReMAKE continued as project manager to support pilot implementation within the City’s development arm, the URA.
 Three years later, ReMAKE conducted an assessment of the pilot to inform future use and evolution of the Measures.
 As a result of the evaluation, revisions and updates were recommended and the project was transitioned to the Green Building Alliance for ongoing management and updates of the Measures.

 What metrics do you use to make policy decisions or measure success with sustainability goals?
-Are you interested in creating a customized approach to evaluation metrics?
 Do you feel that the multiple tools existing in the market are too onerous or confusing to know what would be most useful?
-Do you need support evaluating your current systems?